-- 18. (1) After considering the recommendation of its staff, the principal regulator will determine whether or not to issue the failure-to-file cease trade order and circulate its order to the OSC before 12:00 pm (noon) local time in the jurisdiction of the principal regulator. - (2) The OSC, on the same business day that it receives the principal regulator's order, will confirm whether - (a) it has made the same decision as the principal regulator and is opting into the order, or - (b) it will opt-out and not make the same decision as the principal regulator. - (3) If the OSC elects to opt-out, it will notify the principal regulator and give its reasons for opting out. - (4) If the OSC does not provide a response before the expiry of the opt-in period referred to in subsection (2), the principal regulator will consider that the OSC has opted out. - (5) The principal regulator generally will not issue the failure-to-file cease trade order before the earlier of - (a) the expiry of the opt-in period referred to in subsection (2), and - (b) receipt from the OSC of the confirmation referred to in subsection (2). - (6) If the OSC does not opt into or is considered to have opted out of the principal regulator's order as set out in subsections (3) and (4), the principal regulator will issue a passport failure-to-file cease trade order.
+- 16. (1) After considering the recommendation of its staff, the principal regulator will determine whether or not to issue the failure-to-file cease trade order.
+If the principal regulator decides to issue the failure-to-file cease trade order, it will circulate its order to the OSC before 12:00 pm (noon) local time in the jurisdiction of the principal regulator. - (2) The OSC, on the same business day that it receives the principal regulator's order, will confirm whether - (a) it has made the same decision as the principal regulator and is opting into the order, or - (b) it will opt out and not make the same decision as the principal regulator. - (3) If the OSC elects to opt out, it will notify the principal regulator and give its reasons for opting out. - (4) If the OSC does not provide a response before the expiry of the opt-in period referred to in subsection (2), the principal regulator will consider that the OSC has opted out. - (5) The principal regulator generally will not issue the dual failure-to-file cease trade order before the earlier of - (a) the expiry of the opt-in period referred to in subsection (2), and - (b) receipt from the OSC of the confirmation referred to in subsection (2). - (6) If the OSC does not opt into or is considered to have opted out of the principal regulator's order as set out in subsections (3) and (4), the principal regulator will issue a failure-to-file cease trade order.